R/S Trainer ID & Starter Manip

 And as you can see here, it’s not the one I wanted.
 You also probably didn’t get it.
 What’s going on here?
 Well, as mentioned in the Introduction page, the gen 3 games move at around 60 frames per second, and different manips have different offsets and delays.
 This is no different, so I’ll show you how to account for your own personal timing, and any delay incurred by the game itself in the next section.

-The first thing we’re going to do post attempt is open back up the IDs section of PokéFinder.
-We can leave the RNG Info section the same as our setup.
-But in the Filters section, we’re going to click the TID bubble.
+The first thing we’re going to do post attempt is head to Lincolns TID/SID Generator again.
+We can leave everything the same as our setup.
+But we’re going to click the TID bubble, and unclick the PID one.

 You can see the TID I got was after 7654 advances, which is slightly before 7660.
 The way we adjust for this is simple– In Eon Timer, paste 7654 from the advances column into the Frame Hit box, and click update.